sureronald/easy_fx/README.md

      - [Open Exchange Rates](https://openexchangerates.org/) - 1000 requests/month free

 2. **No Request Caching:**
-   - Redis infrastructure is in place but not utilized for caching API responses
+   - Redis infrastructure is in place but not utilized for caching API responses or caching the rates and currencies to reduce database queries
    - Potential optimization: Cache external API responses with TTL to reduce API calls
    - Implementation suggestion: Use `django-redis` for view-level caching